Don Bosco Institute of Technology, Mumbai

 Don Bosco Institute of Technology is a private engineering college situated at Kurla (West), Mumbai affiliated with the University of Mumbai.
-It has been granted a "Religious Minority" Status (Roman Catholics).
+It has been granted a "Religious Minority" status (Roman Catholics).

 History

 In 2005, the college was ranked 84 in the list of top technical colleges in India in a Dataquest-IDC-NASSCOM Survey.

 Degree programs

-The college, under the University of Mumbai, offers bachelor's degrees in engineering in the following programs:
+Under the University of Mumbai, the college offers bachelor's degrees in engineering for the following programs: